IDinsight/aaq_core_template/infrastructure/README.md

 ## 5. Update your Github Actions secrets

+### If you are loading secrets directly from AWS Secrets Manager

+### If you are using Github Actions secrets
 In the environment `staging`,

 -   Create or update AWS secrets `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` with the values saved